 Audio The audio connector is used for connecting to an optional head set.
 AUX The AUX connector is used for optional G0325A GPS Receiver.
 Ext Clock Input The Ext Clock Input connector is used for reference clock input.
 USB B The three USB connectors (two connectors type A and one USB A connector type B mini) can, for example, be used for connection with USB flash drive.
 This is convenient for the exchanging of information to other instrument.
 Ethernet service interface The Ethernet connector is used for connecting the Network Master to a Local Area Network, e.g. to remotely operate the instrument from a PC.
-Active Link Active LED turns on orange while data are sent or receved.
-Link LED turns on green when Ethernet has been DC input (18 VDC) The DC power connector is used for connection of 18 V DC power delivered from the AC adapter.
+Active Link Active LED turns on orange while data are sent or received.
+Link LED turns on green when Ethernet has been linked up and is able for the communication.
+DC input (18 VDC) The DC power connector is used for connection of 18 V DC power delivered from the AC adapter.
 For option 006, a yellow marking is printed around the connector.

 Network Master supports only USB flash drives formatted in FAT32.
+When multiple USB flash drives are connected to the Network Master, only the first connected USB flash drive is recognized.